rodstaff/redux-react-routes/README.md

 ###B2.
 Development Environment:
 NodeJS Package Manager (npm)

-An important note:  The three tutorials written above require some basic experience in coding so some total beginners may find some degree of frustration in making the code execute properly the first time around even by diligently following the steps provided.
-That is, many free online tutorial creators assume some “basic knowledge” and therefore ignore some steps or assume that their readers will have understood the folder structure, how certain commands work or will have done some further reading on the development environment, among others.
-This is oftentimes an inevitable consequence as each author is approaching the subject from a certain angle and ignore some steps to—-believe it or not—-actually simplify his/her presentation!
-Now, I am not an expert in ReactJS nor Redux; however, with some patience and inspiration, I have managed to make the code work while attempting to understand how Redux manages React states via a consolidated ‘store’ from where React renders views via Redux reducers.

-You may want to work on a tutorial that already has the React, Redux, and Routing parts already combined.
-My approach however, will enable you to see each individual parts separately and how they operate when combined.
-Feel free to clone this repository if you wish.
-Note that cloning instructions will be omitted here.
-You can easily google that…

 ##C.  Guide to understanding how Redux manages complexity and how React fits with it.

 ###C1.
-Redux Basic [Cyclical] Structure:
+Redux Basic Structure:
-Store, Actions, Components, Containers, Reducers, Store, ...
-You will also see this structure on how the folders in the app directory are organized.
+Store, Actions, Components, Containers, Reducers.
+This framework is actually reflected by how the folders and files in the app directory are organized.

 ###C2.
 Redux States:
-Redux manages ‘states’ and passes these states to React as ‘props’.
-In other words, in the React-Redux combination, Redux completely removes the management of states from React!
+In the React-Redux combination, Redux completely takes the management of states from React.
+In other words, the former stores and updates all ‘states’ but passes them to the latter as ‘props’.

 ###C3.
 Changes in states:
-All states are stored in one single consolidated store and changes are only initiated via Actions (JavaScript functions) with the use of Redux-React ‘dispatches’ and updated by via Reducers (also JavaScript functions).
+All states are stored in one single consolidated 'store' and changes are only initiated via Actions (JavaScript functions) with the use of Redux-React ‘dispatches’ and updated by via Reducers (also JavaScript functions).

 ###C4.
 React uses a virtual DOM
 Only those DOMs that are updated are rendered speeding up loading times.